How to write a will that won't trigger a family feud

 People often name executors based on family hierarchy (the oldest child, the only male) or personal relationships (the spouse, the best friend), rather than considering the skills needed for the job, estate planning attorneys say.
 The person tasked with settling an estate should be responsible, organized and scrupulously ethical.

-Estate planning attorney Jennifer Sawday, a partner at TLD Law in Long Beach, California, often recommends that clients consider appointing a corporate trustee or a professional fiduciary as their executor.
-Many banks have trust departments that provide trustees for larger estates, typically those worth over $500,000, while professional fiduciaries often serve smaller estates, she says.
+Estate planning attorney Jennifer Sawday, a partner at TLD Law in Long Beach, Calif., often recommends that clients consider appointing a corporate trustee or a professional fiduciary as their executor.
+Many banks have trust departments that provide trustees for larger estates, typically those worth more than $500,000, while professional fiduciaries often serve smaller estates, she said.

 Some of the littlest things — a childhood toy, a holiday decoration, a piece of costume jewelry — can trigger the biggest family fights.
 Anything with sentimental or emotional attachments can stir up old rivalries and lead to lifelong rifts.

-"'It can be 'Mom always wanted me to have that' or 'Mom always wanted you to have that, and it bugs the heck out of me,'" Alaimo says.
+“It can be ‘Mom always wanted me to have that’ or ‘Mom always wanted you to have that, and it bugs the heck out of me,’ ” Alaimo said.

 People can, and should, make sure their surviving spouses are adequately provided for.
 It’s also unwise to dump a large amount of money on someone too young to handle it.
 But estate provisions that tie money up for decades may also be a mistake.